Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: Introduction

-Two of the most experimentally accessible and vital discharge parameters are the discharge voltage $V_d$ and the neutral gas pressure $p$.
-Multiple studies have measured the discharge voltage as a function of pressure while maintaining a constant discharge current $I_d$, which we refer to as the V-P dependence.\cite{thornton1978magnetron,westwood1983current,chang1986high,depla2006discharge} While the magnitude of $V_d$ varies between studies due to different magnetic fields, currents, and materials, the variation in $V_d$ as a function of $p$ is very robust.
-The voltage decreases monotonically with increasing pressure, decreasing rapidly until $\sim 3$ mTorr and then decreasing more gradually.
-This V-P dependence is highly relevant to device operation, because $p$ and $V_d$ directly affect the deposition rate, film quality, and input power.
-It also provides a robust experimental result from which models can be validated.
+Two of the most experimentally accessible and vital discharge parameters are the discharge voltage $V$ and the neutral gas pressure $p$.
+Multiple studies have measured the discharge voltage as a function of pressure while maintaining a constant discharge current $I$, which we refer to as the $V$-$p$ dependence.\cite{thornton1978magnetron,westwood1983current,chang1986high,depla2006discharge} While the magnitude of $V$ varies between studies due to different magnetic fields, currents, and materials, the variation in $V$ as a function of $p$ is very consistent.
+The voltage decreases monotonically with increasing pressure, decreasing rapidly until $\sim 3$ mTorr ($\approx 0.4$ Pa) and then decreasing more gradually.
+This $V$-$p$ dependence is highly relevant to device operation, because pressure can affect the deposition rate, film quality, and input power.\cite{rossnagel1987pressure} The $V$-$p$ dependence also provides a consistent experimental result against which models can be validated.